Semester in Costa Rica

 What do students do in this program?

-- Live and work with 2 resident professors who are a tropical biologist and an environmental sociologist, and multiple invited faculty.
+- Live and work with 2 resident professors and multiple invited faculty including health professionals

 - Meet doctors and local health officials to understand medical issues in a down-to-earth way